-86% use online recruiting as part of their overall recruiting strategy have the best chances of finding entry-level workers
+86% use online recruiting as part of their overall recruiting strategy

 In fact, over half of all respondents use online recruiting to find entry-level (58%), professional (56%), and mid-level (53%) talent.
 Furthermore, a quarter of respondents (25%) use online recruiting methods to find talent at all levels.